edsu/inst126/modules/13/exercise.md

   <img width="1000" src="images/color.png">

-Experiment with the *bri* option which can be an integer from 0 to 255.
-What does it seem to do?

 ### Timed Changes

 Try to change the light colors in a loop.
 But be sure to use a sleep command to